william-dawson/NTPoly-SPEC/ReadMe.md

 Driver Usage
 --------------------------------------------------------------------------------
 Drivers are to put into the `Driver` directory.
-Currently there is only one driver, `InverseDriver`, which computes the inverse of a sparse matrix using Hotelling's method.
-The following input parameters should be passed:
+Currently there is only one driver, `InverseDriver`, which computes the inverse of a sparse matrix.
+The following input parameters should be passed to this driver:

 > --input followed by the name of the input matrix file.
 > --process_rows the process cube dimension in the row direction.